XeinyX/mpv_gallery-screenshots/README.md

 local PYTHON_PATH = nil

 -- Scale factor for images in XLSX (0.15–0.35 recommended).
--- With Pillow: images are physically resized → smaller XLSX.
+-- If Pillow is available, images will be physically resized (smaller XLSX).
--- Without Pillow: Excel visual scaling is used → larger XLSX. local XLSX_IMG_SCALE = 0.20
+-- Otherwise, a visual scale will be applied by Excel (larger XLSX). local XLSX_IMG_SCALE = 0.20

--- Grid and layout
+-- Gallery grid
 local GRID_COLS = 5
 local GRID_ROWS = 4
 local GRID_GAP  = 12